 BTEC Music Technology - Extended Diploma

-If you are interested in creative music making, studio technology, sound engineering and music performance then this course is for you.
-This course offers a wide range of practical skills, creative skills and technical knowledge so musicians, DJs, producers, technicians, engineers and composers can take the next step into the music industry or a place at university.
+If you are interested in music production, music events management, studio technology, sound engineering and music performance then this course is for you.
+You will gain a wide range of practical skills, creative skills and technical knowledge to help you take the next step into the music industry or a place at university.

-You will study many related subject areas designed to start developing the knowledge and skills needed to succeed in the music industry.
-These include music listening skills, music software, composing and performance using music technology, studio recording, synthesis, sampling, acoustics, live sound engineering, sound design for film and TV, Music Video Production and Graphic Design.
+You will study a range of related subject areas designed to develop the knowledge and skills needed to succeed in the music industry.
+These include music listening skills, music software, composing and performance using music technology, studio recording, synthesis, sampling, acoustics, live sound engineering, sound design for film and TV, music video production and events management.

-The second year is based much on real world music projects.
-The main project involves creating and marketing your own musical product.
-This will involve organising promotional events and establishing an online presence.
+The course group runs the record label ‘StrodeTech’, which allows you to develop real world projects such as creating and marketing your own musical product, organising promotional events and establishing an online presence.
 You will also organise a launch party which will be covered by local radio, local press and be attended by people in the music industry.
 This is a real opportunity to showcase your music performance, composition and production skills.

-Practical assignments will be accompanied by written work to establish understanding of the process involved.
-Here are some examples of the assignments you may be asked to complete:
+Practical assignments will be accompanied by written work or presentations to establish understanding of the process involved.
+Here are a few examples of the assignments you will be asked to complete:

-- Organise a launch party for a CD release
+- Organise a launch party for a music product release

 - Explain sound equipment for music venues